loveencounterflow/diatribe/README.md

 ### Running with Programmatic Dialog

-In order to test for these two control paths, we will pass in an explicit `Programmatic_dialog` instance instead of using the implicitly instantiated `Interactive_dialog` instance (this is the part that is called `dependency injection` because we 'inject' (pass in) a value that our program depends on).
+In order to write a test for this dialog, we will pass in an explicit `Programmatic_dialog` instance instead of using the implicitly instantiated `Interactive_dialog` instance (this is the part that is called `dependency injection` because we 'inject' (pass in) a value that our program depends on).
+The setup used here is of course purely conventional; we could've just as well written two methods `run_interactive_dialog()`, `run_programmatic_dialog()` or pass in a Boolean `for_testing` to signal what we want instead; design this part according to your needs.

-In order to instantiate a `Programmatic_dialog`, we have to give it a list of steps that we expect it to go through; we can only model a single control flow with a given run of the interview, meaning that in order to obtain complete test coverage in our toy example, we must write two tests (or three if we wanted to test for the second question as well—which does not, however, affect control flow).
+Now, in order to instantiate a `Programmatic_dialog`, we have to give it a list of `exp`ected steps (`exp_steps`).
+The shape of this list is the same as that of `act_steps`; crucially, we have to supply an `answer` value for each dialog that should be one of the possible values that an actual interactive dialog method would return (IOW `act_steps[ n ].answer` represents what the user chose to answer while `exp_steps[ n ].answer` represents what the tester wants the answer to be).

-Each step needs to be an object with the three properties `ref`, `modal` and `answer`. `ref` must match the value `ref` property of the dialog concerned, in our example either `'want_pizza'` or `'want_pineapple'`.
+We can only model a single control flow with a given run of the interview, meaning that in order to obtain complete test coverage in our toy example, we must write two tests (or three if we wanted to test for the second question as well—which does not, however, affect control flow).

-`modal` should be set to the name of the method that repesents the respective dialog, which is `'confirm'`—our name for a `Yes`/`No` question—in both cases.
-Lastly, `answer` should represent the value that would be returned by the respective dialog if the user responded according to the control flow we want to model.
-So, our `dlg` object can be obtained as follows:
+When the `run_my_dialog()` method has called `finish()`ed, we can then test whether `dlg.act_steps` and the `exp_steps` list are stepwise equal; if so, our test was successful.

 <!-- ################################################################################################### -->